Right now, new cardholders can get 50,000 bonus Amex Membership Rewards points with the popular AMEX Explorer Credit Card.

 Get a sign on bonus of 50,000 bonus points

-For a limited time, there’s a huge sign on bonus of 50,000 AMEX Membership Rewards Gateway points for new Card Members.
+Right now, there’s a sign on bonus of 50,000 AMEX Membership Rewards Gateway points for new Card Members.
 You’ll need to apply online , be approved, and spend $3,000 on your new Card within the first 3 months.

 The AMEX Explorer Credit Card earns points in the American Express Membership Rewards ‘Gateway” program.
 It’s one of the most lucrative loyalty programs that Australian consumers can access.
 The main reason?
 Flexibility!

 Rather than being locked into one frequent flyer scheme, AMEX Membership Rewards allows you to earn points now and decide what to do with them at a later date.
 And unlike most loyalty schemes, as long as your account is in good standing, your Membership Rewards points will never expire.

 Membership Rewards ‘Gateway’ points currently transfer at a 2:1 rate to a range of leading airline schemes, with 50,000 AMEX MR points currently equal to 25,000 frequent flyer points in a number of airline loyalty programs.

 You can transfer points to leading airlines, including: